armelgeek/better-query/docs/README.md

 ## Plugins

-The plugin system allows you to extend Adiemus functionality without modifying the core library.
+The plugin system allows you to extend betterQuery functionality without modifying the core library.
 Plugins can add endpoints, extend schemas, provide hooks, and integrate with external services.

 ### Plugin Architecture